Sivapavankumar/from-chava/README.md

 |Mama Ek Peg Laa|The song is a celebration of life and friendship.
 It is a song about letting loose and having fun|Anup Rubens|
 |One and Only Lion|The lyrics of the song are about heroism and strength.
 The music is also very energetic, which will help to create a fun and festive atmosphere|Mani Sharma|

+---

+## Favourite Quotes

+> Where the mind is without fear and the head is held high.

+> I slept and dreamt that life was joy.
+I awoke and saw that life was service.
+I acted and behold, service was joy.

+Author Name : *Rabindranath Tagore*